Residential & Commercial Green Building

 Drought Tolerant Landscaping

 Save water by replacing turf lawns with native plants and drought tolerant landscaping.
 Plants native to Southern California are easy to maintain and provide natural and attractive landscaping for your yard.
 Get inspired by Sunset Magazine’s examples of drought tolerant yard renovations and read Encinitas’ own San Diego Botanical Garden’s list of low water use plants.
 On the last Sunday of each month, attend one of the San Diego Botanical Garden’s Waterwise Tours to learn more about water saving gardens and unique ways to save water in your garden.
 Preview the U.S. Department of Energy's infographic on building energy and water use efficiency into your landscape design.
 For additional resources in designing and selecting material for your drought tolerant garden, check WaterSmartsd.org.
-Please be sure to review other information on Water Conservation (link to SDWD Water Conservation) programs, workshops and incentives.
+Please be sure to review other information on Water Conservation programs, workshops and incentives.

 Department of Energy – Landscaping Water Conservation